AnnabethS/advent-of-code-2021/README.md

 input is only 10*10 so its really unessecary.

 ### Day 12

 - medium difficulty today, took a while to get going
 - used a linked list for the working and finished paths, and then inside them a fixed length string which i just made large enough to always hold the maximum path length
 - had issues with time to completion on the second one, forgot i put the while loop in that traverses the entire linked list for debugging purposes. i had removed the printf but left the loop in, and after that it completed in about 2s

+### Day 13

+- Fairly easy day today, part 1 was harder than part 2, but was a fairly nice solution
+- due to the way i solved it, the hardest part of part 2 was reading the letters from the output to my terminal